Proton VPN Review: Quick Expert Summary

 I appreciate how Proton VPN keeps it simple to find special servers — the P2P servers are identified by arrows on top of one another pointed in opposite directions, and Tor servers have an onion icon next to them.

 The Windows and Mac apps include most of the same features, but there are a couple of small differences.
-The Windows app only comes with OpenVPN and WireGuard, and the Mac app doesn’t have split-tunneling.
+The Windows app doesn’t offer the IKEv2 protocol (you get OpenVPN, WireGuard, and Stealth), and the Mac app doesn’t have split-tunneling.

 Overall, the Windows and Mac apps are full-featured, come with a lot of great customization tools, and are very user-friendly.